Python-SIP/sip/doc/annotations.rst

 .. enum-annotation:: PyName

     This name annotation specifies an alternative name for the enum or enum member being wrapped which is used when it is referred to from Python.
-It is required when an enum or enum member name is the same as a Python keyword.
-It may also be used to avoid name clashes with other objects (e.g. classes, exceptions, functions) that have the same name in the same C++ scope.

     .. seealso:: :directive:`%AutoPyName`